 Frontiers in African Economic History

 Frontiers in African Economic History – AEHN’s blog – diffuses research-based content and promotes discussion concerning the study of long-term African development.
 The blog provides authors a platform to disseminate easily accessible summaries (700 words) of their recently published research (articles, book chapters, book reviews, theses), publishes interviews with key scholars in the field, and discusses relevant developments.
 We welcome blog contributions and suggestions.
-Please contact the editors (Kate Frederick, Rebecca Simson, Jeanne Cilliers and Abel Gwaindepi) to discuss possible posts.
+Please contact the editors (Rebecca Simson, Jeanne Cilliers and Abel Gwaindepi) to discuss possible posts.

 Sindhi Businessmen and Postcolonial Industrial Development in Ghana